stevenxchung/AWS-CSAA-ACloudGuru/Section 02 -- AWS - 10,000 Feet Overview/README.md

 ### Networking & Content Delivery
 * VPC (Virtual Private Cloud) - Essentially a virtual data center where we can configure things such as firewalls, AZ's, etc.
 * CloudFront - Stores information closer to the users
-* Route53 - Amazon's DNS service
+* Route 53 - Amazon's DNS service which is highly scaleable
 * API Gateway - Is a way of creating our own APIs for our services to talk to
 * Direct Connect - A way of running a dedicated line from a data center into Amazon which will directly connect into a VPC